 The summer of 2014 was the last summer of Camp Mitchman but through the expertise of Joe Boccia and his daughter Bethani Boccia Moremong the studio continued with summer theater workshops which kept the Mitchman spirit alive as well as offered pupils to remain with Mitchell's during the summer months.

-Bethani continues as the 4th generation owner and operator of Mitchell's and was honored to help celebrate with the studio's 85th Follies in the spring of 2017 with a show that had students dancing through the decades from 1930's to present day.
+Bethani continues as the 4th generation owner and operator of Mitchell's and is honored to help celebrate with the studio's 90th Follies in the spring of 2021 with students dancing through the decades from 1930's to present day.
 May the show go continue to go on!